MathClubISIB/mathclubisib.github.io/content/_index.md

 description: "Updates on mathematical activities at Indian Statistical Institute, Bangalore"
 ---

-> There is no royal road to mathematics.
+> There is no royal road to geometry.
 >
-> --- Euclid, to Alexander the Great
+> --- Euclid, to Ptolemy I

 Welcome to the Math Club at [Indian Statistical Institute, Bangalore](https://www.isibang.ac.in/~statmath/), your hub for ongoing activities and a rich collection of problems and resources to enrich your mathematical journey.